 We are also working on sustainability initiatives and automation to improve our carbon footprint.

-Q: How are you using big data & analytics to cater to the digital needs of your customers better?
+Q: How are you using big data & analytics to better cater to your customers’ digital needs?

 A: One area where we have seen an incredible impact has been in the democratization of data.
-Standard reports are in pull mode, but they can be linked to more complex analysis when required.
+Standard reports are in pull mode but can be linked to more complex analysis when required.

-For example, if you own the warehouse responsible for the flow of goods, there could be occasions where suppliers fail to deliver goods intact or on time, leading to potential time-consuming disputes and punitive legal recourse measures.
+For example, suppose you own the warehouse responsible for the flow of goods.
+In that case, there could be occasions where suppliers fail to deliver goods intact or on time, leading to potential time-consuming disputes and punitive legal recourse measures.

 Further, the use of IoT for temperature-controlled product movement is already here and DTDC is using it.
 The use of IoT in the Health care sector will evolve from monitoring to active management to being the preferred delivery mechanism for therapeutics.